Navigating Trade Tariffs: Our Tariff Tracker

 China

-Sources confirm that tariffs will be introduced on: "certain types of coal, liquified natural gas [LNG], crude oil...agricultural machinery, large-displacement cars and pickup trucks [CNN]
+Tariffs will be introduced on products such as: certain types of coal, liquefied natural gas [LNG], crude oi, agricultural machinery, large-displacement cars and pickup trucks.

 1. 15% on coal and LNG; 10% on agricultural machinery and some automobiles;